jinnatar/cozify-temp/README.md

 - Test connection by running cozify-single-sample.py to get a single snapshot and push it to InfluxDB.
 The single-sample script is more naive but simpler to get started with.
 - If you so choose, customize db connection parameters in ~/.config/cozify-temp/influxdb.cfg (config created with defaults at first runtime)
-- if a single sample was fine, run cozify-sample-loop.py to get and push data on a 5s interval.
-The loop script is more robust than the single sample.
+- if a single sample was fine, run cozify-sample-loop.py to get and push data on a 60s interval.
+The loop script is more robust than the single sample and is usable as a systemd daemon.

 ![example Grafana graphs][graphs]